apostrophecms/apostrophe-documentation/index.md

 layout: "home"
 ---

-## Apostrophe

-Apostrophe is an open source CMS designed for maximum flexibility with a minimal learning curve.
+#### Apostrophe is an open source CMS designed for maximum flexibility with a minimal learning curve.

 You can [check out a live demo here.](http://demo2.apostrophenow.com)